alexkalitenko125/ML_for_finance/README.md

 ***Important update: Yahoo Finance no longer displays data from the Russian stock market.  apimoex has been integrated.***

 ## NN architecture
-By going through and learning from the basics of technical analysis, the following scheme looks promising
+By going through and learning from the basics of technical analysis, the following scheme looks promising for a long time + RL for short time
 ### NN stack
 PyTorch, Pandas, sklearn, yfinance, LSTM, Multi-Dimensional Regression, apimoex